 FAQs

-Yes, they are designed to appear as if they can be removed.
-With proper technique, now it is possible to remove them without harming the rims below the spokes.
+Yes, they can be removed.
+With proper technique, it is possible to remove them without harming the rims below the spokes.

 All wheels are wrapable, although there should be some selection of the right vinyl material based on the road surface.
 The bends or intricate patterns may need to be professionally done to achieve the sleek finish.